bjornmeansbear/sentence-a-day/README.md

 as of 020210611 I installed tiddly wiki, use `tiddlywiki sad2021tw --listen` to make it work!

-okay, going to go through this: https://nesslabs.com/tiddlywiki-static-website-generator -- see if I can make some export improvements, maybe somehow go right to the gh-pages branch!?
+okay, going to go through this: <https://nesslabs.com/tiddlywiki-static-website-generator> -- see if I can make some export improvements, maybe somehow go right to the gh-pages branch!?

+Currently have a static version of this up at <https://www.bjornpaedia.com/> > generally gets updated weekly?